JavelinNetworks/IR-Tools/README.md

 ## Usage

+To install any of these modules, drop the powershell scripts into a directory and type `Import-Module PathTo\scriptName.ps1`

+Then run the Module from the Powershell.

 Refer to the comment-based help in each individual script for detailed usage information.

-To install any of these modules, drop the powershell scripts into a directory and type `Import-Module PathTo\scriptName.ps1`